mrniket/Swift-Collections/README.md

 This is not an ordered set, deterministic iteration is not guarantee.
 As such it cannot be indexed via the index operator.

 ### Tree
-A collection that models a hierarchical tree structure, with a root value and subtrees of children, represented as a set of linked nodes.
+A collection that models linked nodes in a hierarchical tree structure.
+It contains a root value and 0 or more children trees.

 ### Multimap
 A collection that maps keys to values, similar to Map, but in which each key may be associated with multiple values.